kelsonc/paper-sbseg2026/results/README.md

 Source notebooks in `notebooks/` are not overwritten.
 The expected experimental behavior and the values reported in the paper are documented in [`../docs/REPRODUCIBILITY.md`](../docs/REPRODUCIBILITY.md).

-Generated executed notebooks do not need to be committed to the repository; they serve as local execution evidence.
+Generated executed notebooks do not need to be committed to the repository.
+They serve as local execution evidence.